arunsivaramanneo/GPU-Viewer/README.md

 ## UNINSTALL STEPS

 1. Debian users should be able to uninstall in the default way i.e. sudo apt remove gpu-viewer
 2. For others, Remove gpu-viewer directory in \usr\share\  or run sudo rm \usr\share\gpu-viewer -r to remove.
-Also you need to remove the symlink sudo rm /usr/bin/gpu-viewer
+Also you need to remove the symlink by running sudo rm \usr\bin\gpu-viewer

 ## What's developed and available?